dev-personal-projects/hk-biashara-os-dev/README.md

 **Tips**
 - Capture the signature on the Flutter canvas (`ui.Image → PNG → base64`) and send as `signatureBase64`.
+- `signedAt` is automatically set by the server (UTC) when the document is signed.
 - The API regenerates DOCX, PDF, and preview so signatures show up everywhere (mobile preview now matches the PDF layout).
 - Signed documents move to the `Signed` status; edit endpoints will block changes until you void or clone the document.